 Anecdotal success stories

 Finally, doctors told her that Crohn’s Disease was eventually going to kill her.
-In a fight to save her own life, Shona started using medical marijuana and made an incredible recovery.
+In a fight to save her own life, Shona started using medical cannabis and made an incredible recovery.
 She even authored a book about it called Live Free Or Die.

 Matthew Lonsdale is another example of the fight with Crohn’s.
 The side effects of immune suppressant medications forced him to live with Crohn’s completely untreated.

 He lived with severe abdominal pain and the constant need to go to a toilet.
 He was even unemployable as a result of needing a restroom every few minutes.
 As it played out for Matthew, he and a friend one day decided to split a hash brownie.
-His discovery of medical marijuana turned out to be his best accident.
+His discovery of medical cannabis turned out to be his best accident.

-Finally, teenager Coltyn Turner also discovered the power of medical marijuana to treat Crohn’s disease.
+Finally, teenager Coltyn Turner also discovered the power of medical cannabis to treat Crohn’s disease.
 Unlike our other examples, Coltyn developed Crohn’s before reaching 11 years old.
 He became so chronically ill that he couldn’t stand up for long periods of time.

 At age 16, he started taking drops of cannabis oil four times a day.
 His symptoms started improving dramatically until he was the active teenager that he should be.
 His Crohn’s finally went into remission and he became 2015’s Cannabis Advocate of the Year.

 Some of those stories are of people who literally couldn’t hold a job because of their toilet habits.
-But they managed to make full recoveries with the use of marijuana.
+But they managed to make full recoveries with the use of cannabis.
 It is so touchy to talk about a medicine for which science doesn’t really want to back up.
 For most, the writing is on the wall.